 Entry Key Description AllowCharsetChoice Defines if the user is allowed to change the content charset on a job-by-job basis, or if he has to accept the default charset (see "DefaultMailCharset").
 Default: true See Section 23.1 Defining the Default Mail Charset AllowISO-i-Mails Defines if the special bi-directional charsets"ISO-8859-6-i" and "ISO-8859-8-i" will be used in outgoing mail instead of their normal Iso-8859 counterparts.
-Default: true See Section 23.2 Allowing or Disallowing Bi-Directional Character Sets ClickThroughURL Path-part of the click-through tracking URL used for URLs without passing of merged parameters.
-Default: /trk/click ClickThroughPPURL Path-part of the click-through tracking URL used for URLs with passing of merged parameters.
-Default: /trk/clickp CreatePersonalProfileTables Defines if full personal profiles should be stored in the system database when personal tracking is used.
-Default: true See Section 18 Tracking and Recipient Profiles DefaultMailCharset Defines the charset that is to be used as the charset of the content for newly created jobs that are not copies of existing jobs.
-May or may not be changed by user (see "AllowCharsetChoice").
-Default: ISO-8859-1 See Section 23.1 Defining the Default Mail Charset
+Default: true See Section 23.2 Allowing or Disallowing Bi-Directional Character Sets .
+ChangeLog Specifies whether or not a change log of subscriber activities (for hosted lists and datasets) is to be created.
+(Optionally) If a change log file is used, then this defines the time period for each log (i.e. daily, weekly, monthly, or yearly).
+See Section 13.2 Subscriber Activity Change Log.
+Default: false ClickThroughURL Path-part of the click-through tracking URL used for URLs without passing of merged parameters.
+Default: /trk/click

-Table 3Maestro User Interface INI-File Entries
+Table 4 Maestro User Interface INI-File Entries